-We encourage all members of the University community to report all crimes and other emergencies to University Police and Public Safety in a timely manner.
-University Police and Public Safety is located in Room 114 and is available by telephone at 610-285-5005 during business hours.
-University Police and Public Safety should be notified of any crime, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+We encourage all members of the University community to report all crimes and other emergencies to the University Police and Public Safety Department in a timely manner.
+The University Police and Public Safety Department is available by phone at 724-334-6120 or Emergency (911) from 7AM to 11PM, and at IST Building, Office 033, New Kensington, PA 15068 during business hours.
+After 11PM, all crimes and other emergencies should be reported to the local police by calling 9-1-1.

+Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.